Ashutosh-Karmakar/Face-Mask-Detection/README.md

 ## How it works??

->Here we are taking the image of size 112 * 112
+1.Here we are taking the image of size 112 * 112
->converting it to gray scale
+2.converting it to gray scale
->then to pixels
+3.then to pixels
-then to numpy array
+4.then to numpy array
 adding it ti **images = []** list corresponding lable are added to **label = []** then I convert it to one hot encoding i.e [0,1] for mask and [1,0] to mask